St. Paul Cogeneration

 Ever-Green’s Role

-Ever-Green owns, operates, and manages this facility, This includes providing strategic and financial planning, coordination of power purchase agreements and regulatory affairs, maintenance and capital planning, and fuel procurement.
+Ever-Green owns, operates, and manages this facility.
+This includes providing strategic and financial planning, coordination of power purchase agreements and regulatory affairs, maintenance and capital planning, and fuel procurement.